 Relationship marketing ensures a long-lasting, close, and emotional connection between companies and their clients.
 It helps earn loyal customers, who purchase from a brand repeatedly and recommend it to their friends, family, colleagues, and so on.
 Apart from increased sales and profits, which is the core of every commercial undertaking, profound business-customer relationships have other advantages.

 - Stronger brand resilience

 We’ve discussed why relationship marketing is important for your business’ profitability in general.
 Now let’s take a closer look at the far-reaching benefits of implementing it into your marketing strategy.

 With relationship marketing, your goal is to create an army of brand advocates.
 When customers have a great experience with your business, they are more than happy to recommend your products or services to others.
 Meanwhile, 84% of people across the world deem recommendations from their friends and family as the most trustworthy source of information.

-Referrals from acquaintances underlie 20-50% of purchasing decisions.
+Referrals from acquaintances influence purchasing decisions.
 Yet the most pleasant part of this situation is that you gain additional sales and new clients while spending next to nothing on it.
 Word of mouth is still the cheapest and one of the most reliable customer acquisition sources.